 “Because it’s making me want you like mad,” Heero confessed.

-“Justin Bieber?” wondered Duo skeptically.
+“Justin Bieber?” said Duo skeptically.
 “I’ll have to remember that.”

 Heero chuckled.
-“Let’s just say that even he couldn’t make me not want you.”
+“Let’s just say even he couldn’t make me not want you.”

 “Oh, well done!”
 Duo complimented this statement with a laugh.
 Then he asked slyly, “So what are you going to do about it?”

-“Nothing, at the moment,” Heero sighed.
+“Nothing, at the moment,” Heero said with a sigh.
 “We’ll have to try this again later when we have more time.”

 “Oh, that’s right,” Duo recollected in disappointment: “suits.”

 Heero nodded against Duo’s shoulder; then, because he simply couldn’t help it, he turned to mouth Duo’s neck.